DavidRandallPeters/3DModeling/3D_003_SubstanceToUnity.md

 We'll start from where we left off in *3D_002_Substance.md*.

-I'll assume you're happy with your model's paintjob and are about ready to send it over to Unity.
+I'll assume you're happy with your model's paint job and are about ready to send it over to Unity.

 I'll include an extra [optional] step that involves opening your *BaseMaterial* texture in Photoshop to make graphical additions there.